Vermont

 Racial & Ethnic Disparities

-- Lung cancer rates are not available for Black Americans in Vermont due to too few cases over the time period to allow for accurate analysis.
+- Lung cancer rates are not available for Black individuals in Vermont due to too few cases over the time period to allow for accurate analysis.

-- Lung cancer rates are not available for Latino Americans in Vermont due to too few cases over the time period to allow for accurate analysis.
+- Lung cancer rates are not available for Latino individuals in Vermont due to too few cases over the time period to allow for accurate analysis.

-- Lung cancer rates are not available for Asian Americans or Pacific Islanders in Vermont due to too few cases over the time period to allow for accurate analysis.
+- Lung cancer rates are not available for Asian or Pacific Islander individuals in Vermont due to too few cases over the time period to allow for accurate analysis.

 Indigenous Peoples: